“One, two, buckle my shoe…” ~Old English Nursery Rhyme

 To help the smalls practice their one to one correspondence, I made a little fishing game for them.
 I am a huge believer that learning should be colourful and fun, and should not feel so much like work, so I gathered a few simple things from our toy shelves and we got started!

-MATERIALS NEEDED:*You can use any fish you have on hand, or frogs, or shells, or whatever you like.
+MATERIALS NEEDED:materials*You can use any fish you have on hand, or frogs, or shells, or whatever you like.
 We used the Safari Ltd. mini clownfish because they are so bright and colourful and easily distinguished from the numbers.
 I purchased them here at T.G.F Toys.

-Once they have a number, they can start fishing for the corresponding amount of clownfish…Using the tongs is such a great way to practice their small motor skills and eye-hand coordination.
-The smaller children may even need to use two hands to navigate the tongs…
+Once they have a number, they can start fishing for the corresponding amount of clownfish…findthefish4thfishUsing the tongs is such a great way to practice their small motor skills and eye-hand coordination.
+The smaller children may even need to use two hands to navigate the tongs…concentrationtwohands The children are always so pleased with themselves when they catch a fish!

 They can practice one to one correspondence while they drop each fish on the towel, counting them as they drop.
-You can also help them work out how many more fish they will need to complete their task.Once they have all their fish caught and on the towel, have them count each fish.
-It is important that they touch each fish as they count it, reinforcing the point that the object corresponds with the number they are saying aloud.
+You can also help them work out how many more fish they will need to complete their task.1to1dropOnce they have all their fish caught and on the towel, have them count each fish.
+It is important that they touch each fish as they count it, reinforcing the point that the object corresponds with the number they are saying aloud.1to1When I could tell the smalls were tiring of the fishing and counting expedition, I allowed them time to freely play with the fish and the numbers as they pleased.
+When learning becomes frustrating, we turn to playing…after all, these kids are just 3 and 4 years old!
+They have lots of time to learn and grow!

 *You may have notice I added a little pitcher for pouring and scooping.
 This was added to the list of materials needed simply as an option for free play.